Hermann-SW2/userland/host_applications/linux/apps/hello_pi/i420toh264/README.md

 ### Simple modifying pipeline

-[sample_yuv2grey.c](sample_yuv2grey.c) receives YUV video frames from raspividyuv, and sends them modified to [i420toh264.c](i420toh264.c), which creates tst.h264.
+[sample_yuv2grey.c](sample_yuv2grey.c) receives YUV video frames from raspividyuv, and sends them modified to i420toh264 ([encode.c](encode.c)), which creates tst.h264.
 It keeps Y value, but sets U and V values to 128 for all pixels, which is "to grey conversion" of input frame.
 Of course a modifying "plugin" can control eg. servos as well.

     $ time ( \